Anders-Telus/github-templates-demo/README.md

 # Reference Application

--DEMO APPLICATION

-For more information please reach out to:
+For more information please reach out to the Agora team via Slack channel #agora-project.

-- gonzalo.vazquez@telus.com
-- steve.choi@telus.com

 Follow the story at: <https://github.com/telus/reference-application/wiki>